CSCI-49900-Fall-2020/Syllabus/README.md

 ## Course Description

 This course is a chance for Computer Science majors to test their mettle on major projects.
-Working in small groups, you will implement systems that involve at least two tiers, at least two clients, a rich RESTful API (including API documentation), and security aspects.
+Working in small groups, you will implement systems that involve at least two tiers, at least two (native) clients, a rich RESTful API (including API documentation), and security aspects.

 ## Projected Project Timeline